damccull/freetimeprogrammer/content/blog/setting-up-apache-guacamole-with-docker-stack/index.md

 # Stuff you have to do first
 Here are some prerequisites:

 1. Download and install your favorite linux distribution on a computer you'll use a server.
-I am using Ubuntu 18.04 LTS.
+I am using Ubuntu 20.04 LTS.
 2. Install Docker.
 Do not use the Snap package as it does not work for this.
 Install Docker using [their official installation instructions][docker-install-instructions].
 Here's a shortcut to the [Ubuntu installation instructions][docker-install-instructions-ubuntu]
 3. Install OpenSSL however your distribution does it.
-4. Set up this folder structure in your home directory:
+4. Set up this folder structure in your home folder (names ending with a slash are folders):
 ```
-guacamole [Directory]
-|-guacamole_postgres_database [Directory]
+guacamole/
+|-guacamole_postgres_database/
-|-guacamole-stack.yml [File]
+|-guacamole-stack.yml
-|-run_guacamole.sh [File]
+|-run_guacamole.sh
-|-acme.json [File] (used for letsencrypt)
+|-acme.json
-|-initdb.sql [File]
+|-initdb.sql
 ```

 You don't have to precreate all of these files and folders, but it will be more convenient to do it now.
 To create a folder you can type `mkdir <foldername>` and to create an empty file you can type `touch <filename>`.
-For instance:
+For instance, you can run the following commands to set up the folder structure shown above:
 ```
+mkdir ~/guacamole
-mkdir guacamole
+mkdir ~/guacamole/guacamole_postgres_database
+touch ~/guacamole/guacamole-stack.yml
+touch ~/guacamole/run_guacamole.sh
+touch ~/guacamole/acme.json
-touch guacamole/guacamole-stack.yml
+touch ~/guacamole/initdb.sql
 ```

 All files and folders in this tutorial will be referenced by their relation to your home directory.
 Your home directory in linux is represented as a shortcut with the `~` character.
 Thus, an example path would be `~/guacamole/guacamole-stack.yml`.
 This should cut down on the confusion of which file to work with.

 # Set Up Docker
 We're going to be using a neat technology Docker calls Docker Stack.
-I recommend you pause here and take a few minutes to [run through this very quick tutorial][docker-get-started] on their website to understand the various levels of Docker and how they relate with each other.
+I recommend you pause here and take a few minutes to [run through this very quick tutorial][docker-get-started] on their website to understand the basics of Docker.

 Now that you're back, let's get started.
 First, enable docker swarm mode.
 You're going to have only a single node in your swarm, but this enables the ability for docker stack to work, as well.